night-gold/armada/examples/package-skeleton/README.md

 ## Details

-Details of the package should contains the link to the app repository, documention site if it exists and related repository if there is some.
+Details of the package should contains the link to the app repository, documentation site if it exists and related repository if there is some.

 ## Prerequisites